uc-cdis/gen3.org/content/docs/dev/introduction.md

 * `docs(generation): fix generation script and update docs`

 ### Pull Requests (PRs)

+To link a PR on GitHub to Jira, add its identifier `PXD-{NUMBER}` in the PR title.

 **Before submitting a PR for review, try to make sure you've accomplished these things:**